 3. Set up the playpen or mini tent inside* your tent (if you need to).

 If you anticipate your cat being rowdy through the night and preventing you from sleeping, you can bring their playpen or mini tent inside and keep them enclosed in it during the night.
 Doing this will also prevent them from clawing at bugs on the outside of the tent.

 If you opt to do this, be sure to use a playpen or mini tent rather than their regular backpack or carrier.
 They might not appreciate being enclosed during the night, and you want to avoid having them associate their backpack with a negative experience.
 Plus, backpacks and regular carriers aren’t usually spacious enough for spending a whole night.

-*I do NOT recommend keeping your cats in a separate tent from yours.
+*I do NOT recommend keeping your cats in a separate cat tent.
 There is too much opportunity for something to go wrong.

 4. Make sure your tent’s zippers are well-secured.

 Cats like to play with dangly things, and zippers definitely fall into that category.
 To prevent your cat from opening the tent (unintentionally or otherwise), make sure zip the zippers all the way closed at the top of the entrance, out of your cat’s reach.
 If that isn’t an option with your tent, you can use bread bag ties to “lock” the two zippers together.

 I do NOT recommend leaving your cat behind at the campsite unattended, either in the tent, on a zipline, or in a playpen.
 If you will be going on excursions that your cat can’t join you on, then you should just leave your cat at home.

 However, you will have to go to the bathroom and/or take a shower at some point.
 If you must leave your cat unattended in the tent for a short amount of time, you can attach a leash and carabiner to the top of your tent (there is usually a hook or place to hang things) and tether your harnessed cat to the leash.
 That way your cat won’t be able to slip out of the tent as you enter or exit.